 While at Lystra, Paul and Barnabas preached the gospel to the people and a man who had been crippled all his life was healed.
 This caused quite a stirring among the idolatrous people at Lystra who then attempted to worship Barnabas and Paul.

 And when the people saw what Paul had done, they lifted up their voices, saying in the speech of Lycaonia, The gods are come down to us in the likeness of men.
 And they called Barnabas, Jupiter; and Paul, Mercurius, because he was the chief speaker.
 Then the priest of Jupiter, which was before their city, brought oxen and garlands unto the gates, and would have done sacrifice with the people.
 Which when the apostles, Barnabas and Paul, heard of, they rent their clothes, and ran in among the people, crying out, And saying, Sirs, why do ye these things?
-We also are men of like passions with you, and preach unto you that ye should TURN FROM THE VANTIES UNTO THE LIVING GOD, which made heaven, and earth, and the sea, and all things that are therein… ~ Acts 14:11-15
+We also are men of like passions with you, and preach unto you that ye should turn from these vanties unto the Living God, which made heaven, and earth, and the sea, and all things that are therein… ~ Acts 14:11-15

 Throughout the entire Bible, forgiveness is the blessing that come through repentance.